 What you can do with Facebook

-Facebook ushered in a new look last year to place more of an emphasis on groups, since that's one area of the social networking site that a lot of people are satisfied with.
+Facebook ushered in a new look in 2019 to place more of an emphasis on groups, since that's one area of the social networking site that a lot of people are satisfied with.
 The company also says it's taking a more aggressive approach to privacy after a series of high-profile blunders suggested that Facebook has been pretty cavalier with your personal data.